mransan/raft/doc/replication_performance.md

 In case of succesfful replication the follower server sends the index of the log it replicated (In general this would be the latest log sent in the query).
 In case of failure the follower additionally sends the corresponding term.

-A failure happens in the follower server when the `index`/`term` sent by the leader is not matching on the follower:
+A failure happens in the follower when the `index`/`term` sent by the leader is not matching.
+2 main reaons:
 a) The entry is simply not in the follower log.
-The follower is lagging behind and needs earlier data then the logs sent in that request.
+The follower is lagging behind and needs earlier log entries than the ones sent in that request.
 b) The entry has different term.
-This could happen during a Leader crash
+This could happen during a leader crash.

 **Normal operation**